excllent123/deep_learning_research/cuda_install_tips.md

 ### Step 3 : Do the Nvidia-Driver and CUDA installation in TTY1 (Ctrl + Alt + F1).

-- sudo service lightdm stop (during the installation, we have to stop the X-server and related services.)
+During installation, we have to stop the X-server and related services.
+- sudo service lightdm stop

-- sudo bash cuda-8.0.44_linux.run --no-opengl-libs ( the flag is critial )
+- sudo bash cuda-8.0.44_linux.run --no-opengl-libs **(the flag is critial)**

-- During the install: Accept all setting except the Xserver configuration. (enter **NO** for Xserver configurations)
+- Accept all setting except the Xserver configuration. **NO for Xserver configurations.**

-- sudo modprobe nvidiah (check the device node )
+- (OPTIONAL) sudo modprobe nvidiah

-- Set Environment path variables in .bashrc and then source it:
+Set Environment path variables in .bashrc and then source it:
 - $ export PATH=/usr/local/cuda-8.0/bin:$PATH
 - $ export LD_LIBRARY_PATH=/usr/local/cuda-8.0/lib64:$LD_LIBRARY_PATH

 ### Step 4 : Installation Cudnn